ArcherThompson/PiCyberSecurityLab/README.md

 # **PiCyberSecurityLab**
 A beginner-friendly cybersecurity lab setup designed for Raspberry Pi.
 This lab includes essential services like a web server, DNS server, FTP server, and a Python-based interactive story database to provide a practical environment for learning and testing cybersecurity skills.

+!!!!
+Please note there are many security bugs in this system designed for exploitation do not use any of this for production environments !!!!

 ---

 ## **Features**